rohanphanse/grapher/README.md

 # Grapher
 I love Desmos and use it all the time, but I was disappointed when I found out they didn't support slope and vector fields.
 So I decided to take on the challenge and code my own graphing calc with the desired functionality.
-After a few days of hard work, I'm proud to present the result, Grapher!
+After a lot of hard work and some intense mathematics 🙂, I'm proud to present the result, Grapher!

 ## Features
 * Graph functions, slope fields, vector fields, polar, and parametric